piotrsiupa/git-istash/tests/README.md

 ## `check-git-versions.sh`

-A script that runs the test suite with different versions of Git to determine which ones are supported by `istash`.
+A script that runs the test suite with different versions of Git to determine which ones are supported by `istash` and whether there are no regressions in the latest version.

 ## `list.sh`
 A helper script that just prints the list of tests, with some rudimentary filtering options.